jiggak/steve-launcher/README.md

     steve create vanilla 1.20.1

-To add forge to the instance, pass the `--forge` option.
-Pass the specific forge version, or don't and `steve` will prompt to select a version that matches the Minecraft version.
+To add a mod loader to the instance, pass the `--loader` option with the name of the mod loader (`forge` or `neoforge`).
+Pass the specific version, or don't and `steve` will prompt to select a version that matches the Minecraft version.

+    steve create my_modpack 1.20.1 --loader forge-47.3.7
+    # prompt forge version when version not specified
-    steve create my_modpack 1.20.1 --forge
+    steve create my_modpack 1.20.1 --loader forge

 Launch the new instance.